gtorodelvalle/fiware-device-simulator/examples/README.md

 # Simulation configuration examples
 In this folder you can find several configuration examples (JSON files) to use with FIWARE Device Simulator.

-All the examples provided follow the requirements of [Fiware Data Models](http://fiware-datamodels.readthedocs.io).
+All the examples provided follow the requirements of [FIWARE Data Models](http://fiware-datamodels.readthedocs.io).

 ## Examples provided
 Examples provided cover several domain areas: